-The Longest And Shortest Day Of The Year, And Why They Are Not The Coldest Or Hottest Days As Well
+The Longest And Shortest Days Of The Year: When They Occur And Why They Are Not The Coldest Or Hottest Days As Well

-You may have heard of the summer solstice and winter solstice.
+Some readers may have heard of the summer and winter solstice.
 They refer to the longest and shortest day of a calendar year, which roughly occurs at the same time every year.

-The longest day of the year usually occurs on 21 June in the Northern Hemisphere and around 21 December in the Southern Hemisphere.
-The shortest day of the year usually occurs around 21 December in the Northern Hemisphere and 21 June in the Southern Hemisphere.
-They are known as the summer and winter solstice respectively.
+The longest day of the year occurs on 21 June in the Northern Hemisphere and 21 December in the Southern Hemisphere.
+The shortest day of the year occurs on 21 December in the Northern Hemisphere and 21 June in the Southern Hemisphere.
+They are known as the summer and winter solstice, respectively.

 These terms are also synonymous with the longest and shortest days of the year and when they occur in the Northern and Southern Hemisphere.